 Courses numbered 500 to 799 = undergraduate/graduate.
-(Individual courses may be limited to undergraduate students only.); 800 to 999 = graduate.
+(Individual courses may be limited to undergraduate students only.)
+Courses numbered 800 to 999 = graduate.

 ECON 570.
-International Political Economy 3 credit hours
+International Political Economy (3).

 Cross-listed as POLS 570.
-Examination of policy decisions regarding exchanges of trade, money and labor that span national boundaries.
+Examines policy decisions regarding exchanges of trade, money and labor that span national boundaries.
 Studies the interaction of politics and economics at the international level, as well as the modern history of the global economy.
 Economics often studies the material benefits and costs of different policies.
 Political science asks why these policies exist in the first place with a focus on who gets the benefits, who pays the costs, and how decisions about allocating benefits and costs are made.
 Course includes diversity content.

 ECON 611.
-Economics of Sports 3 credit hours
+Economics of Sports (3).

 Inquiry into the economic aspects of professional and intercollegiate sports.
 Includes industrial organization of sports, public finance of sports, and the labor economics of sports, as well as the unique competitive nature of the sports enterprise.
 Not applicable toward the MA in economics.
 Prerequisite: junior standing.

 ECON 627.
-Economic History of the United States 3 credit hours
+Economic History of the United States (3).

 Cross-listed as HIST 515.
 Analysis of the basic factors in economic growth.
 Explores agriculture, trade and commerce, industrial development and the changing role of the government in economic activity.
 Prerequisites: ECON 201 and junior standing.

 ECON 660.
-Labor Economics 3 credit hours
+Labor Economics (3).

-Introduction to labor economics surveying both theoretical and empirical research in this field.
+Introduces labor economics surveying both theoretical and empirical research in this field.
 Includes labor markets, wage determination and human capital theory.
 Course includes diversity content.
 Prerequisites: for undergraduate students, ECON 201, 202, junior standing; for graduate students, the equivalent of ECON 201, 202.

 ECON 672.
-International Economics and Business 3 credit hours
+International Economics and Business (3).

 Cross-listed as IB 561.
-A survey of the economic foundations of international trade, finance and investment.
+Surveys the economic foundations of international trade, finance and investment.
 Includes foreign exchange markets, regional integration, trade theories and instruments, U.S. trade policies and treaties, multinational companies, immigration, as well as differences in cultural, political and economic systems.
 Includes current events.
 Course includes diversity content.
-Prerequisites: for undergraduate students, ECON 201, 202, junior standing.
+Prerequisites: ECON 201, 202, junior standing.

 Cross-listed as FIN 625 and IB 625.
-A study of the international financial and monetary system, emphasizing currency markets.
-Examines market instruments and techniques, including synthetic and derivative securities and their application to management of currency risk in international trade and finance.
+Studies the international financial and monetary system, emphasizing currency markets.
+Also examines market instruments and techniques, including synthetic and derivative securities and their application to management of currency risk in international trade and finance.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing.

 ECON 692.
-Group Studies in Economics 1-3 credit hours
+Group Studies in Economics (1-3).

 ECON 709.
-Urban Economics 3 credit hours
+Urban Economics (3).

 Cross-listed as RE 709 and PADM 709.
-A survey of the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
+Surveys the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
 Stresses the application of regional economic analysis in the study of urban areas as economic regions.
-Prerequisites: for undergraduate students, ECON 201 and 202, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Prerequisites: ECON 201, 202, junior standing.

 ECON 731.
-Applied Econometrics I 3 credit hours
+Applied Econometrics (3).

 Studies regression techniques through business, finance and economics examples.
 Reviews the fundamentals of statistics and covers practical model building, data collection, use of statistical software packages, interpretation of regression results and various diagnostic tests.
 Prerequisites: for undergraduate students, ECON 201, 202, 231 each with a grade of C+ (2.300) or better, junior standing; for graduate students, the equivalent of ECON 201, 202, 231 each with a grade of C+ (2.300) or better.

 ECON 740.
-Monetary Economics and Policy 3 credit hours
+Monetary Economics and Policy (3).

-A study of monetary theory and policy.
+Studies monetary theory and policy.
 Analyzes historical and contemporary monetary issues using macroeconomic theories and empirical studies.
 Prerequisites: ECON 340, junior standing.

 ECON 765.
-Public Sector Economics 3 credit hours
+Public Sector Economics (3).

 Cross-listed as PADM 765.
-Examination of theories of economic decision making and institutions, with a focus on how economic tools can be used to inform policy and management in the public and nonprofit sectors.
+Examines theories of economic decision making and institutions, with a focus on how economic tools can be used to inform policy and management in the public and nonprofit sectors.
 Covers economic principles and discusses market failures and public policies intended to correct or alleviate market failure.
 Economic decision making tools for public and nonprofit management are also introduced.

 ECON 781.
-Cooperative Education 1 credit hour
+Cooperative Education (1).

 ECON 800.
-Analysis of Economic Theory 3 credit hours
+Analysis of Economic Theory (3).

-An intensive analysis of micro- and macroeconomic principles.
+Intensive analysis of micro- and macroeconomic principles.
 Not for graduate credit in the MA program in economics.
 Prerequisite: departmental consent.

 ECON 801.
-Macroeconomic Analysis 3 credit hours
+Macroeconomic Analysis (3).

 Intensive study of research methodologies and forecasting for real life business decision making.
 Covers formulation of research questions, specification of models, collection of time series and survey data, applications of forecasting techniques, and interpretation and communication of the results.
 Prerequisite: ECON 731 or instructor's consent.

 ECON 804.
-Managerial Economics 3 credit hours
+Managerial Economics (3).

 ECON 865.
-State and Local Government Finance 3 credit hours
+State and Local Government Finance (3).

 Analyzes state and local government expenditure and revenue systems, introduces state and local financial administration.
 Students must complete computational work requiring at least an intermediate level of competence using spreadsheet software such as Excel.
 Prerequisite: ECON 765 or instructor's consent.

-A case study of the contemporary and business-related issues of international finance and investment.
+Case study of the contemporary and business-related issues of international finance and investment.
 Includes foreign exchange markets, European integration, international trade organizations and monetary systems, and emerging markets.
 Prerequisite: one of the following courses: ECON 731 and 672 (IB 561) or ECON 674 (FIN 625).

 ECON 896.
-Thesis 1-3 credit hours
+Thesis (1-3).